Callahan House About The Property - City of Longmont Skip to main content

 House Features

-There is exquisite woodwork throughout the house with white mahogany in the parlor, golden oak in the music room, Antwerp oak in the dining room and San Domingo mahogany in Mr. Callahan’s office.
-The dining room table and side boards were made especially for his office.
+There is exquisite woodwork throughout the house with white mahogany in the parlor, fumed oak in the music room, Antwerp oak in the dining room and San Domingo mahogany in Thomas Callahan’s office.
+The matching couch and rocker of San Domingo mahogany were specially made for the Callahans.

-On the newel post of the elegant stairway of black walnut and cherry is an original bronze by August Moreau, with an inscription in French (which translates) “This age knows no pity.”
+On the newel post of the elegant stairway of black walnut and cherry is an original bronze by August Moreau, with the French inscription “Cet age est sans pitié” which translates to “This age is without pity.”

 The floors in the house exhibit eight different intricate patterns of parquet inlay work.

-The upstairs piano is an 1893 Steinway of American Walnut, a Christmas present to Alice from T.M. in 1896.
+The upstairs piano is an 1894 Steinway of American walnut, a Christmas present to Alice from Thomas in 1896.
 In 2002 the piano was fully restored to its original quality with a grant from the Longs Peak Questers.

-The formal parlor walls and ceiling are hand painted with Louis XIV style floral designs in their original colors.
+The formal parlor walls and ceiling are hand painted with Louis XVI style floral designs in their original colors.

-There are beautiful beveled and leaded glass windows up and downstairs and two interior archways from the parlor.
-The stairwell has a stained glass window inset.
+There are beautiful beveled leaded glass windows up and downstairs and two interior archways from the parlor.
+The stairwell has a stained-glass window with beveled leaded glass.

 The Garden

-In 1906, Alice Callahan purchased the lot to the south from the widow of Dr. Jones and had the small house removed to create a formal Italianate Garden.
+In 1906, Alice Callahan purchased the lot to the south from the widow of Dr. Jones and had the small house removed to create a formal Italianate style garden.

 The garden features an electric lighted fountain with Pan featured in the masonry.